jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 }
 ```

-### @RetryOnFailure can be applied to class and to field.
+### @RetryOnFailure can be applied to class and to field:
-<br> JDI Dark will merge annotations data if it's
+JDI Dark will merge annotations data if it's
 were placed in both places - so you need to specify annotation data only if you want to change some parameters to specific
 endpoint.<br>